Patosanluc/Data-Science-Assignement-1/README.md

-# Data-Science-Assignements
+# Data-Science-Assignement 1
-This is a repository with assignments from data science course from coursera
+This is a repository with the  assignment "Create and Share Your Jupyter Notebook" from data science course from coursera